seksenov/content/en-US/win10/CreateHWA.md

 	<br>

-3. **Delete unnecessary pacakged content**
+3. **Delete Packaged HTML/CSS/JS**
 	* Since this is a hosted web app where the content is served from a remote server you won't need most of the local app files that come standard from the JavaScript temple.
-	* Go ahead and delete the local html, JS and CSS resources.
+	* Go ahead and delete the local HTML, JS and CSS resources.
 All you'll need to keep is the appx manifest (Where you configure the app) and the image resources to be displayed in the store, start menu and on the taskbar.

 	<br>
 	**Delete hihglighted folders/files**